 The baking soda and water solution works great on other areas of the car.
 Not only can it be used to perform interior cleaning and freshening, but it’s also helpful when cleaning carbon deposits off of various engine components.

-Don’t forget to add Dielectric grease after you cleaned it!
+Don’t forget to add Dielectric grease after you clean it!

 3. Compressed Air

 If the contacts are filled with loose debris, you might find compressed air works best.
 You can use cans of compressed air or use your at-home air tank to blow away the dirt.

 Compressed air is also helpful when trying several of the other methods.
 For any steps that require wetting the area, compressed air can be used to dry the surface before reconnecting the contacts.